In This Article

 - Requires a single balloon payment: Unlike most consumer debt, payday loans don’t allow for partial installment payments to be made during the loan term.
 You must pay the entire loan back at the end of two weeks.

-- Won’t build your credit: Payday lenders don’t usually report your payment activity to the major credit bureaus, so paying your loan back on time won’t help you improve your credit, but keep in mind that not paying can severely hurt your credit.
+- Won’t build your credit: Payday lenders don’t usually report your payment activity to the major credit bureaus.
+Paying your loan back on time won’t help you improve your credit, but not paying on time can severely hurt your credit.

 Here are 10 payday loan alternatives to keep in mind for when you’re short on cash.